vyrjana/pyimpspec/README.md

 Copyright 2022 pyimpspec developers

-pyimpspec is licensed under the [GPLv3 or later](https://www.gnu.org/licenses/gpl-3.0.html).
+Pyimpspec is licensed under the [GPLv3 or later](https://www.gnu.org/licenses/gpl-3.0.html).

 The licenses of pyimpspec's dependencies and/or sources of portions of code are included in the LICENSES folder.